martin-ez/Embedded-Custom-Object-Detection/README.md

 ```

 ### Label dataset images
-We require to label each image, identifying each class instance present in the image and drawing its bounding box.
+We need to label each image, identifying each class instance present in the image and drawing its bounding box.
 To do this, we can use tzutalin's [labelImg](https://github.com/tzutalin/labelImg) utility.
-This tools allow you to open a directory and navigate each image with a predefined set of classes, making the labeling process more easy.
+This tool allow you to open a directory and navigate each image with a predefined set of classes, making the labeling process more easy.
 It will generate an XML file with the data in PascalVOC format for each image you label, saving them alongside the images automatically.

-The utility should have been installed in the first step and can be run issuing the command:
+The utility should have been installed in the first step and can be ran issuing the command:
 ```
 labelImg
 ```